YOUR FITNESS COACH

 Resistance training alone doesn't produce the toned look desired.

-calorie deficit also needs to be created in order to shed some of the subcutaneous body fat (fat under the skin).
+A calorie deficit also needs to be created in order to shed some of the subcutaneous body fat (fat under the skin).

 Just because you are not looking to get "bulky" or add muscle mass doesn't mean that you should shy away from stressing your muscles with relatively heavy weight (women and men).